-- Our collection business is the main driver of our volume decline.
-Our volume fluctuations are generally attributable to economic conditions, pricing changes, competition and diversion of waste by customers.
-Our revenue growth due to volume has been negatively affected by our pricing strategy.
+- The collection business is the main driver of our volume decline.
+Our volume fluctuations are generally attributable to economic conditions, our pricing strategies, competition and diversion of waste by customers.
 As a result of both the very competitive environment and our focus on reasonable returns, we continue to face challenges to keep existing contracts and to win new contracts, particularly in our residential business.
-However, in the current quarter our industrial line of business overcame these challenges to avoid any volume loss.
-Overall, although we continue to experience volume decline in our collection business, sequentially, the year-over-year volume declines are lessening. - We experienced revenue declines associated with the loss of certain large accounts in our WMSBS organization.
-However, the volume decline has lessened in the second quarter of 2015, as the impact of the loss of a large account lapsed. - We experienced revenue declines due to lower volumes in our material recovery facilities primarily driven by the rationalization of our underperforming assets and our inability to successfully negotiate contract renewals with certain municipal customers that reflect current market conditions. - We experienced revenue declines due to lower volumes in our ancillary services for the six months ended June 30, 2015, primarily driven by our oil and gas producing properties; whereas, for the three months ended June 30, 2015, our ancillary services revenue change due to volumes was slightly positive. - We experienced higher landfill volumes primarily driven by our municipal solid waste business.
-In addition, higher transfer station volumes helped offset our total volume decline for the three and six months ended June 30, 2015.
+However, improving market conditions, particularly in the latter part of 2015, have led to revenue growth due to volumes in our industrial line of business and have resulted in volume declines lessening in our commercial and residential lines of businesses. - We experienced revenue declines associated with the loss of certain large accounts in our WMSBS organization for the nine months ended September 30, 2015.
+However, the volume decline has continued to lessen sequentially. - We experienced revenue declines due to lower volumes in our material recovery facilities primarily driven by the rationalization of our underperforming assets and our strategy not to renew municipal contracts that do not reflect current market conditions. - We experienced revenue declines due to lower volumes in our ancillary services for the three and nine months ended September 30, 2015, primarily driven by our oil and gas producing properties. - Revenue increases as a result of strategically adding new customers and improving market conditions have favorably affected our landfill and transfer businesses.
+We have experienced higher landfill and transfer revenues principally driven by increased municipal solid waste volumes.

-Acquisitions and Divestitures - Revenues increased \$54 million and \$62 million for the three and six months ended June 30, 2015, respectively, as compared with the prior year period due to acquisitions.
-This increase was principally associated with the Deffenbaugh acquisition on March 26, 2015.
-These revenues were more than offset by revenue decreases of \$193 million and \$413 million for the three and six months ended June 30, 2015, respectively, primarily due to (i) the divestiture of our Wheelabrator business in December 2014; (ii) the divestiture of our Puerto Rico operations and certain other collection and landfill assets in the second quarter of 2014 and (iii) the divestiture of certain landfill and collection operations in our Eastern Canada Area in the third quarter of 2014.
+Acquisitions and Divestitures - Revenues increased \$53 million and \$115 million for the three and nine months ended September 30, 2015, respectively, as compared with the prior year periods, due to acquisitions.
+This increase was principally associated with the March 26, 2015 acquisition of Deffenbaugh.
+These revenues were more than offset by revenue decreases of \$186 million and \$599 million for the three and nine months ended September 30, 2015, respectively, primarily due to the divestiture of our Wheelabrator business in December 2014 and the divestiture of certain landfill and collection operations in our Eastern Canada Area in the third quarter of 2014.
+The nine months ended September 30, 2015 was also impacted by the divestiture of our Puerto Rico operations and certain other collection and landfill assets in the second quarter of 2014.